 - Visit Google Resizer’s webpage at http://design.google.com/resizer/

 - Type your website’s address in the address bar given on the top of the webpage and hit Enter.
-For example, this is how this page would look on Google Resizer.

 - Once your webpage loads in the mockup screens shown on the homepage, you are ready to go.